OrdinaryMagician/kirin_m/README.md

 ### Red Oni Milk *[Icon of the Defender]*

 A flask of **Ibuki**'s own fresh milk.
-So nutritious it can boost one's defenses to unheard of levels.
+So nutritious it can boost one's defenses to unheard of levels, for a limited time.

 ### 6mm Short *[Blue Mana]*